 This Privacy Policy is provided in a layered format so that you can easily click through to the specific areas set out below.

-Please also use refer to the Glossary we have set out at the end of the Policy, if there is any terminology used in this Privacy Policy that you are unfamiliar with or that you don’t fully understand.
+Please also use refer to the Glossary that we have set out at the end of the Policy, if there is any terminology used in this Privacy Policy that you are unfamiliar with or that you don’t fully understand.

 IMPORTANT INFORMATION AND WHO WE ARE